RNCan/WeatherBasedSimulationFramework/README.md

 # WeatherBasedSimulationFramework
-The Weather-Based Simulation Framework (WBSF) is a set of C++ classes to help the creation and the execution of weather-driven simulation models
+The Weather-Based Simulation Framework (WBSF) is a set of C++ classes to help the creation and the execution of weather-driven simulation models.

+1- Open external solution
+	- Set to release instead of debug
+2- Open wbs solution
+	- Set to release instead of debug
+3- Open wbsModels/AllModels.sln
+	- Set to release instead of debug
+4- Open ./wbsTools/BioSIM/BioSIM.sln
+	- Set to release instead of debug then build

+5- Download ExternalExec.7z from googledrive and extract in ./bin/Releasex64/External